Senior trio closed out season with solid performance; sets tone for 2014

 Photos from Penn State's Big Ten Tournament contest with Nebraska

-Eric Folmar enters his sixth season as an assistant coach at Penn State.
+Eric Folmar enters his eighth season as an assistant coach at Penn State.
 He serves as the program's recruiting coordinator and is responsible for coaching the infielders, outfielders and base running, as well as assisting with day-to-day operations.
 He also serves as the team's third base coach.
 Prior to Penn State, he spent four years as an assistant coach at his alma mater, Old Dominion.

 Folmar has teamed with pitching coach Jason Bell to bring top talent to Happy Valley.
 He has brought in players like former pitcher Drew O'Neil, who went on to twice be selected in the top 10 rounds of the Major League Baseball Draft.
 After getting drafted in the eighth round by the Cincinnati Reds in 2007, he chose to remain in school and was then picked in the fourth round by the Chicago White Sox in `08.
 Folmar has also recruited some of the top in-state talent as 15 members of the current team are from the Keystone State.